 Here are the best lenses for the Canon EOS Rebel T7.
-A wide variety of focal length lenses for different types of photography are covered.
-In addition to the recommended lenses, each section will have other options for higher or lower prices ranges.
+A wide variety of focal-length lenses for different types of photography are covered.
+In addition to the recommended lenses, each section will have other options for higher or lower price ranges.

-Here is the list of best Canon Rebel T7 lenses:
+Here is the list of the best Canon Rebel T7 lenses:

 - Best All-Around Zoom: Canon EF-S 17-55mm f/2.8 IS USM